sketchplugins/plugin-directory/README.md

 - [Sketch Flow](https://github.com/hite/Sketch-Flow), by hite: Make Icon Slicing simple for app developers!
 - [Design Tokens](https://github.com/design-meets-development/design-tokens-plugin), by Andreas Koutsoukos: A Sketch plugin that exports design Tokens to JSON format.
 You can export colors, typography, icons and utilis.
 A must-have tool for design system project.
 - [Envato Elements](https://github.com/envato/extensions-sketch-plugin), by envato: Envato Elements Sketch plugin makes it easy to import a select range of Web and Mobile UI Kits from Envato Elements!
-- [chart](https://github.com/pavelkuligin/chart), by Pavel Kuligin: Create the most popular types of charts by real or random data
 - [Xd2sketch Converter](https://xd2sketch.com/), by XD2Sketch: Convert and import XD files in Sketch with one click.
 - [Print Export](https://github.com/sketch-hq/print-export-sketchplugin), by Sketch: Export artboards or pages to a PDF for printing
 - [Twilio Ipsum](https://github.com/twilio-labs/sketch-twilio-ipsum), by Paste: A realistic fake data populator for Sketch.